Dr Matthew Quaife

 I was also invited to present at the ESRC National Centre for Research Methods Festival 2015 on "What are... discrete choice experiments?" - this 13min talk can be found here: https://www.youtube.com/watch?v=wm2wJflXG7E

-I am a seminar leader on the Introduction to Health Economics core MSc module, and lecture on the Economic Analysis for Health Policy specialist module.
+I am a seminar leader on the Introduction to Health Economics core MSc module, and deputy module organiser for the Economic Analysis for Health Policy specialist module.

 I also teach on the following MSc modules: